 The detailed DFT study of the ORR kinetics and mechanisms with electron transfer steps requires the methods beyond the thermodynamic approach.
-It challenges for the simulation of the reactions at the constant potential, but not at the constant charge.
+This calls for the simulation of the reactions at the constant potential, but not at the constant charge.
 Additionally, the solvent effects should be accurately estimated.
-The extensive research was targeted at these challenges.
-The models based on implicit solvent with countercharge placed in the conductor [144], [145] or in the localized planar region [146] near the electrode surface, homogeneous background charge [147], and supercell-size extrapolation [148], [149] were proposed to simulate charged surfaces, having their own limitations [148], [149].
-The significant progress in both explicit and implicit continuum solvent models was achieved.
-The following comprehensive review provides the details [150].
-However, the remaining challenges make them difficult for the off-the-shelf implementation to study the ORR kinetics.
-Therefore, the accurate DFT-level of study of ORR kinetics is far from being achievable and is a matter of further research.
+Extensive research has been targeted at these challenges.
+Models based on implicit solvent with countercharge placed in the conductor [144], [145] or in the localized planar region [146] near the electrode surface, homogeneous background charge [147], and supercell-size extrapolation [148], [149] were proposed to simulate charged surfaces, but each have their own limitations [148], [149].
+Significant progress in both explicit and implicit continuum solvent models has been achieved.
+The following comprehensive review provides details [150].
+However, the remaining challenges make solvent models difficult for the off-the-shelf implementation to study the ORR kinetics.
+Therefore, the accurate DFT-level of study of the ORR kinetics is far from being achievable and is a matter of further research.